 In order to push this agenda further, early November 2016, the IIC signed a ‘memorandum of understanding’ with a consortium that has the same goals: the IoT Acceleration Consortium or ITAC.

 Industrial IoT initiatives and their place in the Industrial Internet

 On November 2016, the IIC has published its “Business Strategy and Innovation Framework” (BSIF).
 You can view it here (PDF opens).

 The 48-page document “serves as a reference document for chief executives in enterprises planning to engage in IIoT concepts” as the press release says.
-On top of Industrial Internet of Things topics it also provides recommendations on closely related matters such as IT and OT integration which, as we wrote before, is crucial in an IIoT context.
+On top of Industrial Internet of Things topics it also provides recommendations on closely related matters such as IT and OT integration which is crucial in an IIoT context.

 So, is there a difference between Industrial Internet and the Industrial Internet of Things?

 Yes and no. We leave the last words to further illustrate both to two people from GE.

 On November 15th, 2016, Jim Walsh, the President and CEO at GE Automation and Controls, wrote an article on readwrite in which he says that industrial operators already sit on big mountains of data, which keep getting bigger, which makes Big Data analytics one of the top three priorities according to a report by GE and Accenture.

 And the role of the Industrial Internet of Things?
 In order to fully leverage the possibilities, we need more than just data collection but also need to be able to use this data better for smarter operating decisions, Walsh writes.
 And that is the promise of the Industrial Internet of Things.